57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 +   Determines the paper to use
 +   Selects the right presses for the paper
-+   Indicates any services required for paper cutting or finishing.
++   Indicates any services required for paper cutting or finishing

 Then the pricing engine determines the best supplier to produce the job.
 The best supplier has the paper specified in stock and a press that can work with that paper.
 The best supplier also charges the lowest price.